lucaflammia/OCRBasedDocumentClassifier/README.md

-# NNCreation
+# DocumentClassifierWithNN
-Neural Network code used for OCRBasedPredictionApp
+Here we present the Neural Network implementation which is used in OCRBasedPredictionApp